RobTillaart/map2colour/README.md

 in map2RGB by a multiplication.
 This requires 24 bytes RAM to hold the 6 factors and ~100 bytes of PROGMEM for the calculation of the dividers in begin().
 This optimization is implemented as a derived class **map2colourFast** in version 0.1.4.
-The map2RGB is about 40 % faster compared to the original 0.1.2.
+The **map2RGB()** call is about 40 % faster compared to the original 0.1.2.
+Although the **begin()** call is 250 us longer, it only takes a few mapping calls to break even.

+Note: the gain for the ESP32 is less pronounced, but can still be interesting.

 ## Future